From North to South, the dream list of a traveler

 Mexico has thousands of stories to tell the tourists.
 There are 34 sites declared by UNESCO Patrimonies of Humanity.
 It is the second city with the largest number of museums in the world (151).

 The city is located in the Valley of Mexico at 2,200 m.s.
-The climate is kind.
+And the climate is kind.

 The geography, which is not dull, certainly is diverse.
 The landscape includes mounts range, volcanoes, lakes and valleys.

 Something that catches my attention about this congested city is the extraordinary way in which prehispanic, colonial and modern architecture and culture had mixed in time.
 Many of its colonial buildings were established on Mayan architectural wonders.